All posts

 seedfast seed --scope "small SaaS app: 3 orgs, 20 users, 100 posts with activity"

 No seed.sql edit.
 No seed.ts regen.
 The schema is the source of truth, and Seedfast reads it fresh on every run.
-Get started with Seedfast — about two minutes to connect, free tier, no credit card.
+Get started with Seedfast — 30-day free trial, no credit card.